 According to Battifarano’s LinkedIn account, she joined “Fenty Corp.” as the design director in March 2015.
-In actuality, Battifarano, who is actually a Puma veteran, “was lured back to the company to help Rihanna realize her vision.”
+In actuality, Battifarano, who is a Puma veteran, “was lured back to the company to help Rihanna realize her vision.”

 As for the design process, Battifarano said: "Ri has a really busy schedule, as you can imagine.
 Initially, I designed a few collections that were more sportswear-inspired, meaning things that you could wear to the gym.
 She said, 'This is not me.
 I want something more luxurious.
 I want more fabrics.'
 I threw those collections out the window.
 We upped the fabric content and looked to Italy and Japan.
 We found really beautiful fur in Italy, so that’s how the whole range of fur in the collection happened.
 We have really beautiful bonded velvet, grey heather jersey, and the fur really held those full shapes."

-Why This Collection Worked
+Why This Collection Works

-In a pre-show interview, Rihanna spoke about her newfound job moonlighting as creative director for Puma, telling the AP: "I think design is a part of being creative.
+In a pre-show interview, Rihanna spoke about her newfound job moonlighting as creative director for Puma, telling the Associated Press: "I think design is a part of being creative.
 I enjoy creating and expressing the crazy things going on in my mind through something that people can see and that is tangible.
 That is the best part, being able to express yourself.
 Fashion to me was just one of those things that came naturally.
 I enjoy discovering it — all the different styles, finishes, fabrics, silhouettes.
 It's not easy, but it doesn't feel like work."